microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

 ### Create Pipelines for Import, Delete and Export of Solutions

 Following the steps below to create the following pipelines based on the YAML in the DevOps Repo.
 These pipelines will run when you **Commit to Git**, **Import a Solution** or **Delete a Solution** from the App, respectively.

+> [!NOTE] If all of your exports are expected to perform the same actions regardless of the solution for which the pipeline is running it's sufficient to create a single export pipeline as described below.
+However, there may be circumstances where you want to do things differently based on the specific solution when exporting.
+In that case you can append the Solution name to the export-solution-to-git pipeline to have the app execute your specific solution pipeline(s) when you perform the actions in the app (e.g. export-solution-to-git-SampleSolution).

 | YAML File                                    | Pipeline Name                            |
 | -------------------------------------------- | ---------------------------------------- |